EAHowes/facial-recognition-from-scratch/README.md

 │   ├── dbscan.py
 │   ├── k-means.py
 │   └── main.py
+├── data_generator_readme.md
 └── README.md

 -=-=-=-
+   ~~
 General Pipeline:
 1. Face Detection → Find where faces are in each image                              # Not from scratch
 2. Face Alignment → Normalize rotation, scale, and crop faces                       # Not from scratch
-3. Feature Extraction / Embedding → Convert each face into a numerical vector       # Not from scratch
+3. Feature Extraction / Embedding → Convert each face into a numerical vector       # Not from scratch ~~

 (Where our project scope begins)
+1-3.
+Embeddings → Create synthetic facial embeddings to cluster
 4. Clustering → Group similar vectors together                                      # From scratch
 5. Labeling → Assign names or IDs to clusters once you know who’s who               # Using clustering

-Raw Images  →  Face Detection  →  Alignment  →  Embeddings.py  →  Clustering
+~~Raw Images  →  Face Detection  →  Alignment  → ~~ Embeddings.py  →  Clustering

 -=-=-=-=-